atbrunson/GameDev/00 SpaceGame/README.md

 > A player's ship in game would be dynamic grid built within an exsisting static grid.
 That is the stationary grid must have enough unoccupied area for the intended dynamic grid.

 ##### Grid Cell
-...The units of Grids
+> The unit of measure for a Grid
 - Temp ...used for energy balace
 - Pressure ...including partial pressures
 - Materials ...vapor, liquid0, liquid1, solid0, solid1
   - Equation of state determines the phase of each material
   - ...Dusts and Gases treated the same? (dusts heated to combine, gasses cooled to combine)
   - Create detailed [Materials](#materials)
-- Occupancy ...type of block if occupied
+- Occupancy ...type of object if occupied
+- Active ...if the cell is editable in game
--
+  - isAcitve() method needed

 ##### Grid Editor MODE
 - edit